IvanMurzak/Unity-Package-Template/README.md

 <details>
   <summary>>> npmPublish.bat script content</summary>

   First line in the script copies the `README.md` file to package root.
-Because the package should be there also, that is a part of package format.
+Because the README should be in a package also, that is a part of package format.
   It executes `npm publish` command in package root folder.
 The command publishes your package to NPMJS platform automatically

   ```